Crear Studio in Downtown Santa Ana

 OC Black History Parade Archival Exhibition

-Crear Studio featured a vibrant multimedia installation that traces the parade back to 1980 off Raitt Street to Main Street in Santa Ana, before it settled in Anaheim in 2012.
-The exhibition of artifacts includes familial photos from the Shipp family’s personal collection along with newspaper clippings, certificates of recognition, audio and video news coverage, and a virtual timeline provided by a QR code that can be scanned with smart phones to be used during the gallery visit or saved to be reviewed at leisure.
+Crear Studio featured a vibrant multimedia installation that traced the parade from 1980 off Raitt Street to Main Street in Santa Ana, before it settled in Anaheim in 2012.
+The exhibition of artifacts includes familial photos from the Shipp family’s personal collection, along with newspaper clippings, certificates of recognition, audio and video news coverage, and a virtual timeline provided by a QR code that can be scanned with smartphones to be used during the gallery visit or saved to be reviewed at leisure.

 ā